Estimated reading time: 16 minutes

 How Much Is A Stair lift?

-A Which Review in May 2021 found that on average a new stairlift costs £2,845 and £4,217 for straight and curved lifts, respectively.
+A Which Review in May 2021 found that the average cost of a new stairlift is £2,845 and £4,217 for straight and curved lifts, respectively.
 However, Which mostly surveyed people who had bought from well-known brands that are often seen advertising in newspapers and on TV.

-You may find that if you buy from an independent dealer, such as ourselves, you could pay less to have one installed.
+You may find that if you buy from an independent stairlift companies, such as ourselves, you could pay less to have one installed.
 Here is a guide of our starting prices.

 Straight Stair lifts New prices from = £1650